MichelleCorrigan/cycling-club/README.md

 ### Compatibility testing

-  - Site was tested across multiple virtual mobile devices and browsers.
+  - Site was tested across multiple virtual mobile devices.
 I checked all supported devices in Chrome developer tools.
+  - Site was tested on several browsers including Chrome, Microsoft Edge, Safari and Firefox.
   - I tested on hardware devices such as: HP Pavilion R3 with Windows OS's, Samsung Galaxy A32 smartphone with Android 11, IPhone Xs with iOS 15.4.1

 ### Accessibility Testing

-  - I tested the colors and fonts chosen on lighthouse in chrome devtools to make sure they wer easy to read.
+  - I tested the colors and fonts chosen on lighthouse in chrome devtools to make sure they were easy to read.

 <p align="center">
 <img src="./assets/images/readme-images/lighthouse-report.png" width="500" height="auto" alt="Lighthouse report">
 </p>

+### Bugs
+  - When I renamed the contact.html file to signup.html the link on the home page wasn't working.
+  - I deleted the link on the home page and copy and pasted the link from the about.html page and this fixed the problem.

 ### Unfixed Bugs
-  -
+  - Unable to link custom 404 error page to site.

 ## Deployment